 The difference as I see it is that a “speaker” will have a “theme”, or stories to tell based on their experiences which will include insights or opinions which are (hopefully!) thought provoking and “interesting” …. as well as being funny!
 They will usually base their speech around an area of expertise – whether this be related to their occupation or their achievements.
 Thus many “speakers” are sportspeople, adventurers, business people or simply people who have had experiences that they can relate in an entertaining way.
 (Whisper it quietly – many “speakers” would like to be comedians – and often attempt to model their style and delivery!
 There is nothing wrong with that of course – both comedians and speakers can learn from each other.)

 Another key difference is that a good “speaker” will usually attempt to make a speech relevant to the audience, and should do their homework before each event so that they can personalise their remarks.
-Many comedians who market their services as “after-dinner speakers” (as well as “speciality acts” like magicians, ventriloquists and mind readers) will perform an “act as known” with little or no relevance to the audience.
+Many comedians who market their services as “after-dinner speakers” will perform an “act as known” with little or no relevance to the audience.
 Very often they will simply appear to perform at the end of a dinner – similar to a cabaret.

-For this reason a good after-dinner speaker should be a part of the event from the start – and even before!
-They should always ask to sit at the dinner – hopefully next to a senior person who can continue to brief them about the audience and the event during the meal. (“Celebrity” speakers will rarely do this as they are there to speak about “themselves”!)
+A good after-dinner speaker should be a part of the event from the start – and even before!
+Not only should they research the event and the audience (and speak to the client if necessary), but should always ask to attend the dinner – ideally seated next to a senior person who can continue to brief them during the meal.

 On the differences between stand-up comedy and humorous speaking, American speaker and “humorist” Rich Hopkins puts it like this: